KenKaiii/n8n_mcps/README.md

 2. **Claude will generate** something like: `Ab3dEf9hIjKlMnOpQrStUvWxYz12345678901234567890`
 3. **Use this as your `MCP_AUTH_TOKEN`** in Railway environment variables

-**What is this token for?** It authenticates your n8n instance with your MCP servers, ensuring only your workflows can access your deployed MCPs.
+**What is this token for?** It authenticates your n8n instance with your MCP servers using Bearer token authentication.
+All endpoints require this token - **no token = no access**.

+**Security:** Without the correct token, requests return `401 Unauthorized`.
+This ensures only your n8n workflows can access your deployed MCPs.

 *Don't know how to get these?
 No problem!
 Each project folder has detailed setup instructions.*